medusa-project/active-medusa/README.md

 * Removed `ActiveMedusa::Querying.find_by_uuid`.
 * Removed `ActiveMedusa::Base.uuid`.
 * Made `ActiveMedusa::Base.repository_url` an alias of `id`.
-* ActiveMedusa is now UUID-agnostic.
+* `ActiveMedusa::RepositoryError` is raised wherever an
+  `HTTPClient::BadResponseError` would have been leaked.
+* ActiveMedusa no longer has anything to do with UUIDs.
 * ActiveMedusa now works with Fedora 4.3.

 ## 1.1.0